Redocly/developer-portal-starter/developer-portal/setup.md

 Depending on your operating system, you may see warnings when installing dependencies.
 </div>

-## Start the development environment
+## Step 3: Start the development environment

 ```bash
 yarn start
 ```

 This command will start a development server.
-Most functionality exists in the development server except for search.
+Most functionality exists in the development server except for `search`.
-When the server is ready, the url will be published to the console.
-It may default to http://localhost:3000.
+When the server is ready, the url is published to the console and may default to http://localhost:3000.

-Open that in a browser to see this developer portal load.
+In a browser, type http://localhost:3000 to see the developer portal load.

 ## Stop the development environment

-Press control and c.
+To stop the development environment, press control+c.

 ![control-c](ctrl-c.png)

-## Clearing cache
+## Clear cache

 <div class="warning">
 Troubleshooting?
 Try this out.
 </div>

-A few changes (such as changing the key of a sidebar definition) require clearing cache to reflect in the local server.
+You many need to clear your cache to view a few changes such as changing the key of a sidebar definition, in the local server.
 We actively reduce these to make the best development environment experience possible.

-1. Press control-c.
+1. Press control+c.
-1. Run `yarn clean` in the command prompt to clear the cache.
+1. In the command prompt, run `yarn clean` to clear the cache.
-1. Run `yarn start` again.
+1. Run `yarn start` to restart the development environment.

 ## Next steps